stan-dev/design-docs/designs/0032-stan-output-formats.md

 - Why is this design the best in the space of possible designs?

-This refactoring is in line with the original design.
+The proposed refactoring uses the writer callbacks and extends them.

 - What other designs have been considered and what is the rationale for not choosing them?

-For the output formats, we considered using Google's protocol buffers.
+For the output formats, we considered using Google's protocol buffers.CmdStan output have This is a Google library which has been open-source since 2008.
-These offer data compression, but would require us to develop a set of schemas for all outputs.
-Furthermore, protocol buffers are a Google library with no guarantee of backwards compatibility,
+They provide good data compression and fast transport.
+However, the compressed format requires schemas used for serialization and deserialization.
+From the perspective of downstream processing applications, Apache Arrow files are easier to work with, as the schema is sent as the first part of the file.
+While Apache Arrow files are larger, they are still far smaller than regular text files.

 - What is the impact of not doing this?

-All the interfaces and downstream consumers of Stan output have to implement ad-hoc parsers to deal with the multiplicity of information in a Stan CSV file.
+Continuing to use the Stan CSV file format means that downstream consumers of these files must to implement ad-hoc parsers and corresponding data structures to deal with the multiple kinds of data in a Stan CSV file.
 Providing appropriately structured outputs facilitates development of more, better, and faster downstream analyses.

 # Prior art
 [prior-art]: #prior-art

-N/A (This is a refactor.
-The existing system is the prior art.)

 For previous discussion on Discourse and a nascent proposal, see:  https://discourse.mc-stan.org/t/universal-static-logger-style-output/4851/21